life-itself/community/content/blog/2023/08/03/dont-join-a-cult-documentaries-about-cults-intentional-communties.md

 *Where to watch*: Amazon
 *Year released*: 2016

 Director Will Allen, spent 22 years as the videographer for Jaime Gomez, spiritual teacher and leader of the Buddhafield cult - not to be confused with the U.K. based Buddhist organization included in our ecosystem map.
-Jaimes alluring utopian vision enabled him to grow his following - don’t get caught out by the same.
+Jaime's alluring utopian vision enabled him to grow his following - don’t get caught out by the same.
 Ironically, he also called it an anti-cult.
 An anti-cult utopian community, where do we sign up?

 ## Don't join a cult